Lisbon Regicide: Conspirators and revolutionaries

 The plan to kill the king was a major part of the revolt.
 However, a strange story was later told concerning the derailment of the royal carriage on the return to Lisbon.
 On the day of the plot, shortly after 4:00 pm and 300 km from the capital in Pìnzio (near Guarda), two servants of José Maria de Alpoim returning to the capital after sending their master into exile in Salamanca ran out of fuel and were forced to stop in the village.
 In a local tavern, witnessed by several people, the servants affirmed that at that time there was no king in Portugal because he was dead.
 Since the plot occurred around 5:00 pm, it is unknown how the servants became aware of the events.
 Their timing would have been correct had the train not derailed earlier in the day.
 The questions of what level of planning the plot had attained and how involved was dissident José Maria de Alpoim continued to persist; although the two assassins (Buíça and Costa) were blamed for the attacks, the remaining plotters were never forgotten.
-After the October 5 Revolution, José Maria de Alpoim and the former viscount of Ribeira Brava were unable to participate in the hierarchy of the new regime; Apoim never advanced beyond adjunct to the attorney general, and the former viscount did not survive his term as civil governor of Lisbon (he was a victim of an October 1918 revolt).
+After the October 5 Revolution, José Maria de Alpoim and the Viscount of Ribeira Brava were unable to participate in the hierarchy of the new regime; Apoim never advanced beyond adjunct to the attorney general, and the former viscount did not survive his term as civil governor of Lisbon (he was a victim of an October 1918 revolt).

 Two years after the Lisbon assassination, Jack London wrote the story "The Enemy of All the World" (later included in "The Strength of the Strong").
 One of the dramatic events depicted in London's forecast of the later Twentieth Century was the assassination of the young King and Queen of Portugal on their wedding day.
 London placed this in the 1930s, not realizing that by then the Portuguese Monarchy will have long since been abolished.